darwinia-network/crab-docs/docs/tutorials-for-tools/crab-faqs-crab-gas-token.md

 You can deposit CRAB tokens from the exchange to the Substrate-based Crab network.

 - **Step 1: Create an account on substrate-based crab network**
-    - Go to [Apps](https://apps.darwinia.network/#/account) and click the button on the left upper to switch the network to Crab Network
+    - Go to [Darwinia Apps](https://apps.darwinia.network/#/account) and click the button on the left upper to switch the network to Crab Network
-    - Create an account, tutorial refers [here](https://docs.darwinia.network/tutorials/quick-start-account)
+    - Create an account, tutorial refers [here](https://medium.com/darwinianetwork/using-darwinia-tools-3-8-darwinia-apps-lite-guide-part-%E2%85%B0-account-ae9b3347b3c7)
 - **Step 2: Get CRAB token**
     - The CRAB token can be purchased from the following places(up to now) -- [MXC](https://www.mexc.com/)